evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 The XPENG P7 AWD Performance comes equipped with one sound system option:

-- **:**: Features eight speakers and delivers a maximum output of 500 watts.
+- **:** Features eight speakers and delivers a maximum output of 500 watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The XPENG P7 AWD Performance includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The XPENG P7 AWD Performance features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems